slateci/gitops-automation-script/README.md

 The automation here requires a mailgun api key to send out email with the changes.
 The repo with the configurations should have a secret called MAILGUN_API_KEY with the api key.

+## Contents
+This repository holds the script used for GitOps-Automation.

+`PushUpdates.py` will send out updates to the slate api server.
+Note we use the same port as the slate client, if the standard ports (443) is used, the nginx proxy will often timeout.
+The proxy is only needed if we need to talk to the api server from sites like TACC that only allow outgoing connections to whitelisted ports (80, 443, etc).

+`mailgun.py` will send out an email using mailgun.
+This is used by services like the atlas squid gitops repo in order to update admins when changes are made.

+`generate_mail_body.py` creates text and html mail bodies that can be used as the text and html portions of a multi-part email.

 ## Github actions

 Create a github action in the repository that has the configurations.
 The